 Generic task managers don't understand code.
 "Implement auth" is not a developer task — it's an intention.
 A developer task has subtasks, acceptance criteria, file references, and dependency order.
+Only 29% of developers trust the accuracy of AI tool output — structured tasks with verifiable acceptance criteria are what close that trust gap.
 Reclaim can reschedule your calendar.
 Asana can track that something is "In Progress."
 Neither can tell your coding agent what to actually build.

 Tekk.coach generates developer-quality tasks from your actual codebase.
-The AI reads your repository, generates a structured spec, and the spec becomes a task on your kanban board — with subtasks, acceptance criteria, file targets, and the full planning context attached.
+The AI reads your repository, generates a structured spec, and the spec becomes a task on your kanban board — part of a broader ai project planning workflow that keeps your entire build queue grounded in your actual code — with subtasks, acceptance criteria, file targets, and the full planning context attached.
 Your coding agent gets a task it can execute, not a sentence it has to interpret.

 Key Benefits